-1st.
-Railroad avenue, west, between Sheridan and Morris avenues.
+ist.
+Railroad avenue, west, Morris avenues.

 2d.
 Sherman avenue, between East One Hundred and Fifty-third and One Hundred and Sixty-first streets.

 3d.
 Grant avenue, between Railroad avenue, west, and One Hundred and Sixty-first street.

 4th.
 East One Hundred and Fifty-third street, between Railroad avenue, west, and the New York & Harlem Railroad.